Tag Archive for 2007

 We’re still rummaging through our archives and we discovered a fun little photo-toon series that we called Super Neato TV Trivia Rumors.
 Unfortunately, we only produced a couple pieces but the possibilities for hijinx are endless given that the Internet is the rumor mill on steroids, so we may try resurrecting it in the near future . . . that is if we don’t become a fascist authoritarian nightmare after the 2024 election.
 The intro for this schtick was as follows:

 What’s more fun these days than trivia . . .especially trivia about America’s favorite pastime.
 No, it’s not baseball trivia.
 And no it’s not trivia on the sex life of Paris Hilton.
 It’s the boob tube, the idiot box . . .
 TV trivia!
-Yes, and what’s even more peachy keen is this trivia may not even be true; dare we say gossip, because you know, checking sources take a lot of time and we’ve got TV to watch.
+Yes, and what’s even more peachy keen is this trivia may not even be true; dare we say gossip, because you know, checking sources takes a lot of time and we’ve got TV to watch.
 So we present to you Super Neato TV Trivia Rumors!
 Yes, we’re talking seconds of entertainment all in one feature.

 In this photo-toon from our March 29.
 2007 issue, we explore the completely not made-up authentic rumor that the original title of Diagnosis Murder was actually Diagnosis Mortar.
 Now that would’ve been an exciting TV show, amirite?
 Dick Van Dyke as a doctor moonlighting as a masonry advisor for Hollywood celebrities?
 Why, the jokes write themselves!